chrisj42/CharacterReplacer/README.md

 Once your environment is set up, you can make a new, simple blueprint mod, and get started on the couple steps you need.
 Everything below will be done inside the `Content` folder of a new blueprint mod you've made via the Alpakit wizard.
 Remember, refer to the Modding docs or the discord for how all that stuff works!

 > [!IMPORTANT]
-> **[Always remember to save your assets!!!](#)** Unreal does not automatically save changes to assets like imported models, textures, materials, or blueprints or anything else.
+> **<ins>Always remember to save your assets!!!</ins>** Unreal does not automatically save changes to assets like imported models, textures, materials, or blueprints or anything else.
 > You *must* do this yourself, and if you forget, and then pack your mod, it *will* behave strangely and you *will* be confused.
 And I _will_ be sad.
 >
 > Go to `File -> Save All` for easy saving.